OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 - Strong experience with software build systems (e.g. skons, automake)

-- Strong experience in open source development (collaborative development tools, interaction with the community, ...)
+- Strong experience in open source development (collaborative development tools, interaction with the community, ...).

+- Experience with computational math software, and in particular Sage, is desirable but not a prerequisite.

+- Math background appreciated but not a prerequisite

 - Strong communication skills